sybilhoangRG/support.balsamiq.com/content/tutorials/ipad.md

 product: "Tutorials & Videos"
 ---

-When you're designing wireframes using Balsamiq Mockups you don't need to sweat the details, but _some_ of the details become more important when you start testing your wireframes.
+When you're designing wireframes using Balsamiq you don't need to sweat the details, but _some_ of the details become more important when you start testing your wireframes.
 On an iPad, in particular, the wireframes have a much more immersive feel when they fit the viewport exactly, like in the example below.

 ![insitu.jpg](https://media.balsamiq.com/img/support/tutorials/ipad/insitu.jpg)